callmedrcom/IMOGWO/README.md

 # IMOGWO
 This is code for paper Ultra-short-term wind power forecast under extreme conditions based on multi-decomposition and multi-objective optimization.

 Code will be added after published.
+For other purpose, please contact me at han_yuchao@163.com.

 About folder:
 folder IMOGWO is the comparison of Multi-objective optimisation algorithm